Tim-W-James/blog/2022/1-overhaul-your-terminal-with-zsh+posh+more.md

 ```
 - `jsontools`: Handy command line tools for dealing with json data.

-Depending on what other software you use, there are plenty of lightweight plugins that improve autocompletion and provide aliases amoung other things.
+Depending on what other software you use, there are plenty of lightweight plugins that improve autocompletion and provide aliases among other things.
 I use:
 - `git`: Aliases for Git
 - `gh`: Completions for GitHub cli
+- `git-auto-fetch`: Periodically run `git fetch`
 - `nvm`: Completions for nvm
 - `npm`:  Completions + aliases for npm
 - `aws`: Completions for aws